Diffusion dynamics for an infinite system of two-type spheres and the associated depletion effect: Numerical simulations

 \section{Numerical simulations}

-We created a companion GitLab page (\href{https://lab.wias-berlin.de/zass/dynamics-of-spheres}{{ \tt https://lab.wias-berlin.de/zass/dynamics-of-spheres}}), where the reader can find a Python code we wrote to generate illustrative movies that simulate various planar random dynamics of the type studied in this paper.
-In particular, we propose illustrations of Section \ref{sect_dyninfinie} and Section \ref{sec:packing}, that is: \begin{itemize} \item The two-type dynamics \eqref{eq:Sninfty} of Brownian hard spheres in a Brownian particle bath and their projections on the hard sphere system, for different values of $\rho$ and $\zpiccola$.
-The short range of the depletion attraction is clearly visible. \item The dynamics \eqref{eq:Sninfty} of Brownian hard spheres in a Brownian particle bath with high density $\zpiccola$, which induces a very high stability of the initial hard sphere cluster configuration, close to a maximiser of its contact number. \end{itemize}
+We created a companion GitLab page (\href{https://lab.wias-berlin.de/zass/dynamics-of-spheres}{{ \tt https://lab.wias-berlin.de/zass/dynamics-of-spheres}}), where the reader can find the code we wrote to generate illustrative movies that simulate various planar random dynamics of the type studied in this paper.
+In particular, we propose illustrations of Section \ref{sect_dyninfinie}, Section \ref{sec:dep_dynamics}, and Section \ref{sec:packing}, that is: \begin{itemize} \item The two-type dynamics \eqref{eq:Sninfty} of Brownian hard spheres in a Brownian particle bath and their projections on the hard sphere system, for different values of $\rho$ and $\zpiccola$.
+The short range of the depletion attraction is clearly visible. \item The one-type dynamics \eqref{eq:Sndep} of Brownian hard spheres submitted to a gradient field derived from the depletion interaction. \item The dynamics \eqref{eq:Sninfty} of Brownian hard spheres in a Brownian particle bath with high density $\zpiccola$, which induces a very high stability of the initial hard sphere cluster configuration, close to a maximiser of its contact number. \end{itemize}